kumc-bmi/AKI_CDM/README.md

       -- b.
 AKI_CDM_EXT_VALID_p2_2_Retrain_TBL.xlsx - excel with full summary tables

 *Remark: As along as Part I is completed, Part II.1 and Part II.2 can be run independently, based on each site's memory and disk availability.

+### Part III: Calculate adjMMD and joint KL-divergence for top importance variables

+Run the `distribution_analysis.R` script to calculate the adjMMD and joint KL-divergence of distribution hetergenity among top important variables of each model. adjMMD is an effective metric which can be used to assess and explain model transportability.

 ***